v6d-io/v6d/k8s/cmd/references.md

 ### Synopsis

 Deploy the vineyard operator on kubernetes.
 You could specify a stable or development version of the operator.
 The default kustomize dir is development version from github repo.
-Also, you can install the stable version from github. repo or a local kustomize dir.
+Also, you can install the stable version from github repo or a local kustomize dir.
 Besides, you can also  deploy the vineyard operator in an existing namespace.

 ```
 vineyardctl deploy operator [flags]